aatxe/weiss.city/_posts/2018-02-26-reasoning-with-types-in-rust.md

 Now, if we connected this to a web framework (like the amazing [Rocket][rocket]), we could imagine having our forms always providing passwords as secret values.
 Then, by using traits as declassification policies, we can use the type system to ensure that we never accidentally misuse the password.
-However, we should be wary: we used `Hash`{.rust} in this example because it's provided by `std`{.rust} and includes already-implemented hash algorithms, but it's actually overly-permissive for this purpose.
+However, we should be wary: we used `Hash` in this example because it's provided by `std` and includes already-implemented hash algorithms, but it's actually overly-permissive for this purpose.
 We could write a custom hasher that would allow us to leak information or even completely reveal the value.
 For a real implementation, we would instead provide a more constrained trait that allows you to compute a specific cryptographic hash such as bcrypt or